Updated May 2019

 Signing up to our newsletter

 We use a third-party supplier called MailChimp to provide our newsletter service.
 By signing up to receive our e-newsletter, you will be agreeing to them handling your data.
+This may include some or all of the following: your first name, surname, company name, email address and email preferences.

 Information about people who share their experiences with us by other means